dart-lang/webdev/webdev/README.md

 -h, --help                        Print this usage information.
 -r, --[no-]release                Build with release mode defaults for builders.
 -o, --output                      A directory to write the result of a build to.
 Or a mapping from a top-level directory in the package to the directory to write a filtered build output to.
 For example "web:deploy".
+                                  A value of "NONE" indicates that no "--output" value should be passed to `build_runner`.
                                   (defaults to "NONE")

 -v, --verbose                     Enables verbose logging.